rwdroge/pug2024OTEL/README.md

 Now that we have our Agent key file that contains the secret and server configuration details, it's time to go ahead with the installation of the Command Center Agent!

 #### Tasks:
-1. Create and download an Agent Key file that we can use for the OpenEdge Command Center Agent installation
+1. Create and download an Agent Key file that you can use during the OpenEdge Command Center Agent installation
 2. Start the OpenEdge Command Center Agent Installer (PROGRESS_OECC_AGENT_1.3.0_WIN_64.exe)
+3. Click Next in the Introduction section
+4. Accept the License Agreement and choose Next
+5. Change the Java directory to: <JavaDir> and leave other options as-is and choose Next
+6. In the Server Connections section, select the earlier saved Agent Key file by clicking the Choose.. button
+7. Select the Agent Key file and choose Open
+> Note that all other fields are automatically filled after selecting the Agent Key file
+8. Choose Next
+9. Select the OpenEdge Installation directory (DLC) and choose Next
+10. Review the installation info and choose Install
+11. Choose Done

+> [!TIP]
+> You can stop and start the OECC Agent as a Windows Service
+> For troubleshooting, you can find the OECC Agent log files in the C:\Progress\OECC_Agent directory